Makktu/StarDrifter-2025/README.md

 graphic that probably is OK as-is, in keeping with game aesthetic.

 ### Mon 14 April 2025
 Small work on missiles - not satisfactory at all.
 Movement logic bad.

+### Tue 15 April 2025
+Missiles re-thought: will rotate to present flat edge to player and then zoom at high speed.
+Looks and feels interesting.
+Logic trouble as ever.
+Need to set strict lifespan timer then queue_free() (instead of on-screen notifier queue_free()) as it currently means some missiles never fire.